Exhibitor Rules & Regulations

 Cancellation and No-Show Policy

-All booth space deposits and payments become the sole property of WEF, and their return is subject to the cancellation and refund provisions as follows:
+All Exhibit Space deposits and payments become the sole property of WEF and their return is subject to the cancellation and refund provisions as follows:

-• Exhibitor shall provide WEF with a written notice of the space cancellation.
+• Exhibitor shall provide WEF with a written notice of the Exhibit Space cancellation.
 Cancellations are not effective until received by WEF in writing.
 Written cancellations may be sent by e-mail to WEFTECSales@wef.org.

-• Exhibitors who provide a written cancellation on or before January 31, 2024, will receive a full refund.
+• Exhibitors which provide a written cancellation on or before January 31, 2026, will receive a full refund.

-• Exhibitors who provide a written cancellation between February 1, 2024, and May 31, 2024, will be liable for liquidated damages equal to 50% of the total contracted booth space fee; any fees paid that exceed the amount of liquidated damages due will be refunded.
+• Exhibitors which provide a written cancellation between February 1, 2026, and April 30, 2026, will be liable for a cancellation fee equal to 50% of the Exhibit Space Fee; any fees paid that exceed the amount of the cancellation fee due will be refunded.

-If the Exhibitor reduces the Exhibit Space reserved, cancellation fees will apply to the portion of the Exhibit Space canceled.
-WEF cannot guarantee the originally assigned space if Exhibitor reduces the originally reserved Exhibit Space and reserves the right to reassign the Exhibitor as necessary to maintain the integrity of the floor plan.
+• If Exhibitor reduces the Exhibit Space reserved, a cancellation fee will apply to the portion of the Exhibit Space cancelled.
+WEF cannot guarantee the originally assigned Exhibit Space if Exhibitor reduces the originally reserved Exhibit Space and reserves the right to reassign the Exhibit Space as necessary to maintain the integrity of the floor plan.

 Return to Top | Return to Exhibiting Information Home